Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems: Introduction

 \section{Introduction}

-Recent advances in machine learning (ML) techniques have demonstrated human-level performance in many vision tasks, such as image classification~\cite{imagenet,inception,inception-v4} and object detection~\cite{yolo}.
-As real-world images come in varying sizes, the ML system includes an image scaling algorithm followed by a downstream ML model.
+Recent advances in machine learning (ML) techniques have demonstrated human-level performance in many vision tasks, such as image classification~\cite{imagenet,inception,inception-v4} and object detection~\cite{faster-rcnn,yolo}.
+As real-world images come in varying sizes, the practical ML system must include an image scaling algorithm before the downstream ML model.
 The scaling algorithm resizes input images to match the fixed input size of a model, which takes the input and performs vision tasks, such as classification.

 The model and scaling algorithm in an ML system have become attractive targets for attackers.
-ML models are known as vulnerable to adversarial examples~\cite{szegedy2013intriguing,biggio2013evasion}; an adversary can add imperceptible perturbations to the input of a model and change its prediction~\cite{pgd,carlini}.
-Such attacks can take place in the white-box setting where the attacker has access to the model parameters or the black-box setting where the attacker only has access to model outputs or a surrogate model.
-Recently, scaling algorithms in the ML system were shown as vulnerable to image-scaling attacks~\cite{scaling2019,scaling2020}; an adversary can manipulate a source image such that it will change into a different target image after scaling, thereby inducing an incorrect prediction in the downstream classifier.
+ML models are vulnerable to adversarial examples~\cite{szegedy2013intriguing,biggio2013evasion}: an adversary can add imperceptible perturbations to the input of a model and change its prediction~\cite{pgd,carlini}.
+Recently, scaling algorithms were also found to be vulnerable to image-scaling attacks~\cite{scaling2019,scaling2020}: an adversary can manipulate a large image such that it will change into a different image after scaling, thereby inducing an incorrect prediction in the model.
+However, image-scaling attacks are easily blocked by subsequent defenses~\cite{scaling2020,detection2020} and are not generalizable to other fields.
+We note that more subtle exploitation should leverage the weakness of the scaling stage \emph{jointly} with adversarial examples against the ML model.

-In response to these attacks, researchers have developed defense approaches tailored to each processing stage. \Cref{fig:demo:ml-system} illustrates an overview of such attacks and defenses in an ML system pipeline.
-First, several scaling defenses~\cite{scaling2020,detection2020} have effectively mitigated the image-scaling attack.
-These defenses, similar to the scaling attacks, assume the injected target image to be sufficiently different from the source image.
-Second, robust ML defenses, such as adversarial training~\cite{pgd,carlini2019evaluating}, defend against adversarial examples of norms below a preconfigured perturbation budget.
-As these defenses are developed in isolation, their underlying assumptions become questionable when viewing them from the perspective of an ML system.

-To attack the ML system, the adversary manipulates an input image to induce a misclassification.
-The scaling defense, with the underlying assumption of injecting a sufficiently different image, does not fare well if the adversary jointly targets the downstream ML model.
-For example, the adversary can incorporate adversarial perturbations smaller than the magnitude that the defense was designed to handle.
-Similarly, the ML defense, which claims robustness against adversarial examples within a certain perturbation budget, can be ineffective if the adversary jointly targets the upstream scaling algorithm.
-For example, the adversary can leverage weaknesses in image scaling to produce an attack image that satisfies the perturbation budget before scaling, but violates it afterward.